swathimodugu/passport-visa-photo-pro-privacy/support.md

-# Passport Visa Photo Pro - Support
+# Support

-## Need Help?
+## Contact Us

-For support, questions, or feedback, please contact us:

-**Email**: thiasolutionsllc@gmail.com
+**Email:** thiasolutionsllc@gmail.com

 ---

-## Quick Guide

-### How to Create a Passport Photo
+## How to Create a Passport Photo

-1. Select your Country (United States)
+1. Select your country
-2. Select your document type ( Passport, Passport, etc.)
+2. Select your document type (Passport or Visa)
+3. Choose photo source: Camera or Gallery
-3. Grant camera permission
-3. Position your face using the on-screen guides
+4. **Camera Option:** Grant camera permission and capture photo using on-screen guides
-4. Capture photo or select from gallery
+5. **Gallery Option:** Grant photo library permission and select existing photo
-5. Use auto-crop and background removal tools
+6. Use auto-crop and background removal tools
-6. Review compliance check results
+7. Review compliance check results
-7. Export and save your photo
+8. Export and save your photo

 ---

 ## Common Questions

-**Q: Do I need internet?**
-A: No. The application operates fully offline without connectivity needs.
+### Does this app require internet?

+No. All photo processing and editing happens offline on your device.
+Internet is only required if you choose to share your photos through online services such as email, messaging apps, or cloud storage.

-**Q: Is my data private?**
+### Is my data private?

-A: All processing happens on your device. your photos never leave your iPhone.
+All processing happens on your device.
+Your photos never leave your iPhone.

-**Q: What documents are supported?**
+### What documents are supported?

-A: US Passport, US Visa, and more.
+US Passport and US Visa applications.

-**Q: How do I remove the background?**
+### How do I remove the background?

-A: Tap the "Background Removal" button in the editing screen.
+Access this feature via the editing screen's background removal button.

-**Q: What do the compliance colors mean?**
+### What do the compliance colors mean?

-- Green: Meets all requirements
+- **Green (Compliant)** - Photo meets all requirements
-- Orange: Review needed, minor adjustment
+- **Orange (Review Needed)** - Some requirements may need attention
-- Red: Does not meet requirements
+- **Red (Non-Compliant)** - Photo does not meet requirements

 ---

 ## Troubleshooting

+### Camera not working

-**Camera not working**: Verify camera access in Settings → Privacy → Camera
+Verify camera access in Settings → Privacy → Camera

+### Face detection failing

-**Face not detected**: Optimize lighting conditions and maintain direct camera positioning.
+Optimize lighting conditions and maintain direct camera positioning

+### Cannot select photos from gallery

+Verify photo library permissions in Settings → Privacy → Photos.
+For limited access, tap "Manage" to select specific photos.

+### Cannot export photo

-**Export not working**: Confirm photo library permissions in Settings → Privacy → Photos
+Confirm photo library permissions in Settings → Privacy → Photos

+---

-*Developed by Thia Solutions LLC*
+© 2026 Thia Solutions LLC